ejasquith/mellon/README.md

 Additionally, a notification is displayed when the user has incoming friend requests.
 This is checked when the user loads a page and ever 60 seconds thereafter.

 ![A screenshot of the friend request notification](docs/screenshots/friends-notification-ss.png)

+# Testing

+Manual testing was used to ensure this project worked successfully.

+## Test 1 - View site without logging in

+Steps: Navigate to the home page without logging in
+Expected: A message displays asking the user to log in or register
+Outcome: As expected

+## Test 2 - Register

+Steps: Navigate to the register page and enter a username and password
+Expected: A user is created with the username and password given
+Outcome: As expected

+## Test 3 - Login

+Steps: Navigate to the login page and enter the credentials used previously
+Expected: The user is logged in and returned to the home page
+Outcome: As expected

+## Test 4 - Send friend request

+Steps: Navigate to the find friends page and click send friend request
+Expected: A pending friend request is created.
+This appears in the friends page
+Outcome: As expected

+## Test 5 - Accept friend request

+Steps: Log in with the user the request was sent to, navigate to friends, and click accept friend request
+Expected: The request status becomes accepted.
+The user appears in home and friends, and posts can be viewed on their profile page
+Outcome: As expected

+## Test 6 - Remove friend

+Steps: Navigate to friends page and click remove friend
+Expected: The friendship is removed.
+Can no longer see user on home screen or see their posts
+Outcome: As expected

+## Test 6 - Reject friend request

+Steps: Send friend request to test user.
+Log in with previous credentials.
+Navigate to friends and cick reject request
+Expected: The friend request is deleted and no longer appears in friends.
+Can send a friend request to the user as before
+Outcome: As expected

+## Test 7 - Create post

+Steps: Click on the create post button.
+Enter a post into the form and click post
+Expected: A post will be created and can be viewed on the user's profile page
+Outcome: As expected

+## Test 8 - Like post

+Steps: Navigate to profile page and click the like button on the post
+Expected: Like will be added.
+Button will become solid and like count will increase
+Outcome: As expected

+## Test 9 - Create and view comments

+Steps: Click on the comment icon on the post.
+Enter a comment into the form and click post
+Expected: The comments section will appear.
+The comment is created and displayed in the comments section
+Outcome: As expected

+## Test 10 - Edit profile

+Steps: Navigate to profile page and click edit profile.
+Enter new details and click submit
+Expected: The profile will be updated with new information
+Outcome: Profile picture is not changed.
+Error message: `Form contains a file input, but is missing method=POST and enctype=multipart/form-data on the form.
+The file will not be sent.`
+Fix: Add `enctype="multipart/form-data"` to the form
+Outcome: As expected